Scotty-Scott-1/holbertonschool-shell/README.md

-This repo contains files/scripts to execute a command.
+:This repo contains files/scripts to execute a command.
 Permissions to execute has been added to each file script